GJNilsen/YPDrawSignatureView/README.md

 The class supports Swift 2.2

+- Swift 3.0 will be supported
+- Swift 2.3 will not be supported

 ## Usage

 Add a new `UIView` where you want the signature capture field.
 Set its class to `YPDrawSignatureView`, and connect it to an `@IBOutlet` property in your `UIViewController`.
 For saving and clearing the signature, add two buttons to your view controller.
 Hook each button up to an `@IBAction` function.